-Game over?
+Game over for Freemium offers?

 After the decision was reported, many commentators took the position that this BGH verdict threatened the entire "free-to-play" model in Germany.
-As the last few months have shown, this is not the case.
-However, the written reasons for judgment have not significantly clarified the law with regards to permissible advertising.
+We are not there yet.
+Firstly, the complete reasons for the decision have not yet been published, so that it cannot be determined yet which elements were really decisive for the court.
+Secondly, the decision is only a default judgment.

-It is important to note that the decision is only a default judgment, and the operator of the game is challenging it now that it actually knows the precise reasons.
-This right of objection enables the game operator to make further legal submissions and obliges the court to review its decision.

-It is by no means excluded that the BGH changes its stance during the objection procedure or that it asks the ECJ for a common interpretation of the directive.
-Arguably, it would need to do so at least concerning the definition of the term "Child".
+Once the game provider is served with the decision, they will have two weeks to object to the decision before it becomes final.
+This right of objection enables the game provider to make further legal submissions.
+It is by no means excluded that the BGH changes it position after an objection or that the BGH asks the ECJ for a common interpretation of the directive.